justin2004/weblog/DRAFTS/troubleshooting/README.md

 They are often advertised as a "single pane of glass."
 [1]

-They've got metrics over time which can be shown on a graph (which sometimes includes a bright dashed "red line" to the graph).
+They've got metrics over time which can be shown on a graph (which sometimes includes a bright dashed "red line").
 [8]